Giving Obedience to the Only Wise God

 And how will they believe in him whom they have never heard?
 And how will they hear without someone preaching?
 And how are they to preach unless they are sent as it is written?
 How beautiful are the feet of those who preach good news.
 This, of course, provides us all an opportunity to consider our own involvement in the spread of the Gospel.

 How have you been a part of that purpose?
 And right now, in the life of faith, covenant opportunities abound.
-We’re sending a team of seven to Turkey.
+We’re sending a team of seven overseas.
 Three are just coming back from a global missions conference in Atlanta.
 In two weeks, we have a missions luncheon where we get to hear from Pastor Doug McNutt as he talks about Trinity of world missions.

 No, that’s not right.
 But it’s something like that.
 It’s on the back of the bulletin.
 An opportunity to hear of God’s work in Africa through the training up of local pastors.
 How can you be a part of God’s work in missions?